August 3, 2015

 Quit overloading the user.
 They can't even read the content.
 What makes you think they are going to stick around?

 When I visit a website I want to see information (the whole point of the internet).
 Please for the love of God, don’t show me endless amounts of ads in the content or in between the header and footer of the page.
 You’re trying too hard and totally distracting from the content itself.
 Check out the image and count how many distractions you have to try and ignore to view the content you wanted to see in the first place.
 Stop it!

 Don’t Paginate An Article

 We get it you want more page views and impressions.
 Do we care?
 Hell no!.
-If you’re going to write articles for the masses then let the masses read it like a normal human being would.
-Top to bottom, left to right (in the U.S.), a group of words together is a sentence.
+If you’re going to write articles for the masses then let the masses read it as a normal human being would.
+Top to bottom left to right (in the U.S.), a group of words together in a sentence.
 Groups of sentences are paragraphs.
 This is called reading.
 Hell, even throw an image in there if you want.
 This is what we want.
 Not what you see over at time.com.
 Stop it!

 Where The Hell Is The Content?